stumpdk/rpi-climate-monitor/README.md

 Start the container:
 ```sudo docker run -d --name rpi-climate-monitor -p 8000:80 -p 2222:22 rpi-climate-monitor-container```
 ```sudo docker run -d --entrypoint=/bin/bash --name rpi-climate-monitor -p 8000:80 -p 2222:22 rpi-climate-monitor-container resin/rpi-raspbian:jessie```

+## Usage in barebones Raspberry Pi

+Not yet supported.
+But it should work as above, as long as the dependencies used in the Dockerfile (MySQL and wiringPi among others) are installed manually, before building the monitor executable.

+This is done by cloning this repository, entering the src dir and build the file with ```make```